-As websites continue to become more and more important in the consumer journey, the need to measure the efficacy of digital marketing also increases.
-This is a shared burden between those selling digital media and business owners/marketers who are looking to maximize their ROI.
-We know that “clicks” provide an incomplete picture into the impact of digital advertising, as most users do not click on ads but still find their way to a businesses website after being exposed to ads.
+As websites continue to become more important in the consumer journey, the need to measure the efficiency of digital marketing also increases.
+This is a shared burden between those selling digital media and business owners and marketers who are looking to maximize their ROI.
+We know that “clicks” provide an incomplete picture into the impact of digital advertising, as most users do not click on ads but still find their way to a business's website after being exposed to ads.

 So what should we look at?
-Here are five metrics to help give deeper insight into the effectiveness of your digital marketing efforts.
+Here are five metrics to help give a more in-depth insight into the effectiveness of your digital marketing efforts.